Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 • Local competence: see § 388 AO.

-• Tax Investigation (Steuerfahndung): operates as the enforcement arm of BuStra.
+• Tax Investigation (Steuerfahndung): operates as the enforcement arm of BuStra; typical tools include search and seizure.

-• Public Prosecutor: takes over if non-tax crimes are involved or where arrest/commitment is at stake (§ 386 (2)–(4) AO).
-BuStra can hand over; the prosecutor can “evoke” at any time.
+• Public Prosecutor: takes over if non-tax crimes are involved or where arrest/commitment is at stake (§ 386 (2)–(4) AO); arrest warrant powers may be relevant.

-• In court: BuStra frequently appears at the main hearing and coordinates with the prosecutor.
+• In court: BuStra frequently appears at the main hearing and coordinates with the prosecutor; see the course of criminal proceedings.

 Special Forms of Tax Evasion (Focus Areas)

 Typical modes: undeclared outputs, sham invoices, unjustified input VAT, non-filing or false VAT returns.
-Carousel schemes exploit multi-stage supply chains to siphon input VAT refunds.
+Carousel (“missing-trader”) schemes exploit multi-stage supply chains to siphon refunds.
+See VAT carousel fraud and VAT evasion.

-Often organised via “service” intermediaries and paper subcontractors.
-Besides income/corporate tax and VAT, payroll withholding and social security (sometimes § 266a StGB) are affected.
-Sums quickly reach eight figures.
+Frequently organised via “service” intermediaries and paper subcontractors (construction, security, cleaning).
+Besides income/corporation tax and VAT, payroll withholding and social security may be affected; in parallel, labour-adjacent topics are sometimes touched by criminal procedure.
+Sums can reach eight figures.

 • Company side: increases taxable income if not declared.